MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 >[!IMPORTANT]
 >Due to the nature of CRL caching and publishing cycles, it is highly recommended in case of a certificate revocation to also revoke all sessions of the affected user in Microsoft Entra ID.

-As of now, there's no way for the administrator to manually force or re-trigger the download of the CRL.
+As of now, there's no way to manually force or retrigger the download of the CRL.

 ### How to configure revocation